 The US Food and Drug Administration (FDA) announced a voluntary phase-out of certain types of grease-proofing agents on paper and paperboard food packaging.
 This phase-out comes after an FDA post-market scientific review and analysis from studies found bio-persistence of the grease-proofing substances.

-Why PFAS in Food Packaging Is a Problem
+The Problem with PFAS in Food Packaging

-Getting PFAS Out of Food Packaging
+How to Get PFAS Out of Food Packaging